-We are working with girls and women from African, African- Caribbean and mixed heritage backgrounds to pursue a world where racial health inequalities no longer exist and the well-being and prosperity of girls’ and women are at the heart of health equity.
+We are working with girls and women from diverse backgrounds with a targeted interest in African, African- Caribbean and mixed heritage backgrounds to pursue a world where racial health inequalities no longer exist and the well-being and prosperity of girls’ and women are at the heart of health equity.
+Women from all backgrounds have approached our organisation with an interest to receive the support we offer and/or support the work we do.
+We are encouraged by this interest and know that working collaboratively we can combat the complex issues faced by women in the post-covid19 era.

 We envision Michael Marmot’s shared vision of a fairer society by improvements in women’s health and well-being; a reduction in avoidable death, and significant decrease in unnecessary birth interventions and complications through community health hubs.